 Dr. O. Ross Beirne, DMD, PhD

-Dr. O. Ross Beirne, DMD, PhD received his DMD from Harvard School of Dental Medicine, his PhD in Biochemistry from the University of California, San Francisco, and his certificate in Oral and Maxillofacial Surgery from Harbor-UCLA Medical Center.
+Dr. O. Ross Beirne, DMD, PhD is Professor of Oral and Maxillofacial Surgery at the University of Washington, School of Dentistry.
 He served as Chair of the Department of Oral and Maxillofacial Surgery at the University of Washington from 1999 to 2010.
-He is currently Professor of Oral and Maxillofacial Surgery at the University of Washington, School of Dentistry.
+Dr. Beirne received his DMD from Harvard School of Dental Medicine, his PhD in Biochemistry from the University of California, San Francisco, and his certificate in Oral and Maxillofacial Surgery from Harbor-UCLA Medical Center.
 He is a founding member of the National Dental Board of Anesthesiology.
-He is the recipient of the 2008 AAOMS/ADEA Gies Award for distinguished achievements in oral surgery, the 2013 University of Washington Bruce Rothwell Lifetime Teaching Award, the 2014 American Dental Society of Anesthesiology’s Heidbrink Award, the 2016 AAOMS Daniel Laskin Outstanding Predoctoral Educator Award, and the 2017 Washington State Dental Association UW Faculty of the year.
+Dr. Beirne is the recipient of the 2008 AAOMS/ADEA Gies Award for distinguished achievements in oral surgery, the 2013 University of Washington Bruce Rothwell Lifetime Teaching Award, the 2014 American Dental Society of Anesthesiology’s Heidbrink Award, the 2016 AAOMS Daniel Laskin Outstanding Predoctoral Educator Award, and the 2017 Washington State Dental Association UW Faculty of the year.
 While continuing to be engaged in clinical practice and translation research, Dr. Beirne also devotes considerable time to clinical practice and teaching at the predoctoral, resident, and postdoctoral levels.

 Dr. Liat Tzur Gadassi, DMD, MSc, FRCD(C)